“Progress is not possible without deviation” –Frank Zappa

 John Yoon recording Bleu Cremers testing an Inverse Kinematic rig for John Brennan

 Seventh class meeting.
-The first part of the class was dedicated to presenting and discussing material from the Drawing in Space and Chronophotography class pages.
-We looked at a wide range of approaches to capturing and displaying motion over time.
-After the break we split into two groups.
-One group remained in F105 for a direct experience of actively drawing in the immersive three dimensional space space of room scale using the HTC Vive and Tilt Brush.
-The other group moved down to E58 to see how quickly they could suit up a student and run a capture session with the Optitrack hardware and Motive software.
+A presentation and discussion of material from the Drawing in Space and Chronophotography class pages.
+We will look at a wide range of approaches to capturing and displaying motion over time.
+If pandemic protocols permit students may be able to have a direct experience actively drawing in the immersive three dimensional space space of room scale using the HTC Vive and the seminal VR drawing program Tilt Brush.

 “Google has been working closely with more than 60 artists to help them explore their style in virtual reality as part of the Tilt Brush Artist in Residence program (AiR).
 Coming from a wide range of disciplines, these graffiti artists, painters, illustrators, graphic designers, dancers, concept artists, creative technologists and cartoonists have all brought their passion and talent to create some amazing art with Tilt Brush.”

-I will be in away in France conducting a visiting artist workshop at the ENSAV of the Université Toulouse-Jean Jaurès.
-John Brennan will return to conduct a hands on workshop with Optitrack and Motive.
-He will cover a range of possibilities including integrating Motive with Unity and MotionBuilder.
-John has served as our mocap consultant for many years, and in 2013 John took over the class in my absence while I was away conducting a workshop at what was then the ESAV of the Université de Toulouse-Le Mirail.
+In 2013 John Brennan took over the class in my absence while I was away conducting a workshop at the ENSAV of the Université de Toulouse-Le Mirail.
 John demonstrated a way to perform multiple characters live with the PhaseSpace motion capture system and Autodesk MotionBuilder which inspired Rachel Ho to work with Julian Petschek and Rob Gordon to workshop and produce the innovative live performance, Mo Cap Mo Problems, in the space of only two weeks.
 Subsequently John worked with Rachel and Julian et al, on the piece SLEIGHTING, which was initially staged at CalArts, and then later at the Bootleg Theater in Los Angeles as part of the 2015 LAX festival.

 Mo Cap Mo Problems is a multimedia performance utilizing real-time motion capture with a playful irreverence that straddles the gap between high tech and low tech.
 It is self-referential in its engagement with the technology and tools of the trade, while involving improvisation and audience participation more suited for a club type setting.
 The 15-minute show consists of a few musical segments including characters such as a trigger happy sci-fi warrior, Aragor, and a “magic trick” involving beer.
 Issues of identity and the relationship of technology to pop culture are implicated through role-play involving clip art characters native to Autodesk’s software for motion capture.